bondy-io/bondy/apps/bondy_db/doc_extras/architecture/03_bondy_db.md

 ```

 The HLC is **always present**.
 Reads return `{Value, Hlc}`, period.
 Causality is exposed, not synthesized.
-This is the load-bearing
+This choice is what lets
-choice that lets multi-cell reads detect skew without any cluster
+multi-cell reads detect skew without any cluster coordination.
-coordination.

 ## Following a read